FredHutch/gimap/paper.md

 For each comparison, we calculate a p-value from this t-statistic.

-Then, to account for multiple hypothesis testing, we apply false discovery rate (FDR) correction:
+Then, to account for multiple hypothesis testing, we apply false discovery rate (FDR) correction using Benjamini Hochberg procedure [@benjamini1995controlling]:

 1. Order all p-values: $p_{(1)} \leq p_{(2)} \leq ... \leq p_{(m)}$
 2. For a given FDR threshold $\alpha$ (e.g., 0.05), find the largest $k$ such that: